The Voice (Australian TV series) season 7: The Semi-Finals

-The semi-finals will first broadcast on 10 June 2018.
+The semi-finals was first broadcast on 10 June 2018.
 At the end of this episode, four artists will advance to the grand final, while the other five will be eliminated.

 With the eliminations of Trent Bell and Ben Clark, Delta Goodrem had no more contestants left on her team, making this the third season in the Australian version of the franchise where a coach didn't have a contestant in the grand finale.
 This was also the second season in which Goodrem did not have an act in the grand finale.

-Sheldon Riley was originally given Girls Just Want to Have Fun but the song didn't work for him so Boy George changed it to Rise.
+Sheldon Riley was originally given "Girls Just Want to Have Fun"; however, during rehearsals, Boy George changed it to "Rise".

 Grand Finale

-The Grand Finale will first broadcast on 17 June 2018.
+The Grand Finale was first broadcast on 17 June 2018.